Getting Started

 Before you can create orders, ensure you have:

-- API credentials - Email and password from your OK Capsule account representative
+- API credentials - Obtained from your OK Capsule representative after account and brand setup

 - Active products - At least one product configured in your catalog